How to Create a DIY Travel First-aid Kit & 28 Items to Pack

 During my travels around the world, I have sustained my fair share of bumps, cuts and bruises.
 Many of these earned whilst having some of the best adventures of my life.

 Although at times you can feel invincible when travelling overseas, accidents do and will happen.
-This is why it’s important to be prepared with your own DIY Travel First-aid kit.
+This is why it’s important to be prepared with your own travel first-aid kit or travel medicine kit.

 In this article, I am going to share the 28 things you should consider including in your first-aid kit when travelling abroad.